cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 4. Apply correction to output/accumulator: `acc *= correction`
 5. Apply correction and compute new expsum denominator: `l = l*correction + scores_exp.sum(dim=-1)`

-To track the softmax state, Dao opts for an organized softmax struct that keeps track of the rolling max and expsum registers per thread:
+To track the softmax state, the source code opts for an organized softmax struct that keeps track of the rolling max and expsum registers per thread:

 ```cpp
 template <int kNRows> struct Softmax {